HFAP Joint Replacement Certification

-The Joint Replacement Certification is a newer certification offered by the Healthcare Facilities Accreditation Program (HFAP) in order to promote excellence in the inpatient and outpatient settings of speciality Orthopaedic care.
-By creating this certification, the HFAP has responded to the environment demands as the number of elective total joint procedures are on the rise.
-According to HFAP CEO, Meg Gravesmil, “The certification encourages the adoption of practices that improve outcomes and reduce risk” (Stewart, 2018).
+The Joint Replacement Certification is a newer certification offered by the Healthcare Facilities Accreditation Program (HFAP) in order to promote excellence in the inpatient and outpatient settings of specialty Orthopaedic care.
+By creating this certification, the HFAP has responded to the environmental demands as the number of elective total joint procedures is on the rise.
+According to HFAP CEO, Meg Gravesmil, “The certification encourages the adoption of practices that improve outcomes and reduce risk”

 Joint Replacement Certification Requirements

 There are a few main requirements an organization must meet in order to be eligible to apply for the certification.
-This includes either holding a Medicare certification or have acquired “deemed status,” as well as meet the State requirements.
-The organization must submit their current performance measures and outline their target joint replacement population.
-Once an organization receives acceptance for certification they must remain compliant with the standards that are set by the HFAP (Stewart, 2018).
+This includes either holding a Medicare certification or having acquired “deemed status,” as well as meeting the State requirements.
+The organization must submit its current performance measures and outline its target joint replacement population.
+Once an organization receives acceptance for certification it must remain compliant with the standards that are set by the HFAP

 Process for HFAP Accreditation and Joint Replacement Certification

-In order to apply for accreditation an organization must first meet the eligibility requirements and then they may apply on the HFAP Website after creating a profile found here: Link.
+In order to apply for accreditation, an organization must first meet the eligibility requirements, and then they may apply on the HFAP Website after creating a profile.
 After establishing membership they can apply for one (1) of the five (5) joint replacement certifications they offer.
 Once they apply there will be an unannounced survey once every three (3) years.
-At this visit, surveyors are looking to be sure that the hospital is “meeting core functions of assessment, patient participation, treatment, nutrition, medication use, discharge coordination, environmental safety, patient safety, infection control, quality improvement and information management.”
-(Fennel, 2017) Based off of this survey, one (1) of three (3) decisions will be made: 1) approval for accreditation for three (3) years, 2) approval for accreditation with a follow-up survey within the three (3) year span, 3) or denial of accreditation (Fennel, 2017).
+At this visit, surveyors are looking to be sure that the hospital is “meeting core functions of assessment, patient participation, treatment, nutrition, medication use, discharge coordination, environmental safety, patient safety, infection control, quality improvement, and information management.”
+(Fennel, 2017) Based on this survey, one (1) of three (3) decisions will be made: 1) approval for accreditation for three (3) years, 2) approval for accreditation with a follow-up survey within the three (3) year span, 3) or denial of accreditation (Fennel, 2017).

-The strengths of holding the Joint Replacement Certification through the HFAP is that it gives an organization high visibility and recognition.
-“HFAP is recognized by the federal government, state departments of public health, insurance carriers and managed care organizations” (HFAP, 2019).
+The strength of holding the Joint Replacement Certification through the HFAP is that it gives an organization high visibility and recognition.
+“HFAP is recognized by the federal government, state departments of public health, insurance carriers, and managed care organizations” (HFAP, 2019).

-One of the main considerations is that The Joint Replacement Certification is a rather newer certification so it does not yet have the credibility some other certification may have.
-However, since it is offered by the HFAP which was founded in 1945, their name is highly visible in the health care sector.
-Another consideration is that there is no flat costs given out for accreditation as this varies depending on the healthcare organization.
+One of the main considerations is that The Joint Replacement Certification is a rather newer certification so it does not yet have the credibility some other certifications may have.
+However, since it is offered by the HFAP which was founded in 1945, its name is highly visible in the health care sector.
+Another consideration is that there are no flat costs given out for accreditation as this varies depending on the healthcare organization.